ABOUT Sanibel ISLAND and Captiva Island

-The Islands of Sanibel and Captiva offer a unique combination of man living in harmony with nature.
-God has created a masterpiece of shells, soft white sand, soothing gulf beaches and incredible natural beauty.
+The Islands of Sanibel and Captiva offer a unique combination of man living in harmony with nature - a masterpiece of shells, soft white sand, soothing gulf beaches and incredible natural beauty.
 Enjoy miles of scenic bike paths that meander along the Gulf, through wildlife habitats and quiet neighborhoods.
 Canoe unspoiled waterways, home to the endangered manatee, dolphins and hundreds of varieties of birds.
 Splash and swim in the sun-kissed Gulf, gather shells along the beach, or simply stretch out under a cabana with that book you've been wanting to read.

 Internationally renowned for their beaches, shelling and fishing, the Islands also offer a wealth of amenities befitting their reputation as a top resort destination.
 Art galleries and live professional theater... irresistible restaurants, bistros and cafes... delightful boutiques and shops... intriguing museums... wildlife preserves...
 Island style entertainment and nightlife...great places of worship...you can do as much or little as you like.
 Doesn't this sound like a great place to visit, live, work, invest....?